-rowth parameters are often used directly or indirectly in stock assessment and fisheries management (Polovina et al. 1987, Haight et al. 1993).
+Growth parameters are often used directly or indirectly in stock assessment and fisheries management (Polovina et al. 1987, Haight et al. 1993).
 These efforts are sensitive to both growth parameters and the model used to estimate those parameters.
 For example, the rate of instantaneous natural mortality M is a value of interest often inferred using empirical relationships between M and K (Ralston 1987, Jensen 1996, Thorson et al. 2017).
 Underestimating K will underestimate M, characterizing a stock as less productive than it actually is.
 If the management regime is linked to such a flawed estimate of stock productivity, then the stock is likely to be mismanaged and under harvested to its true biological potential.
 Conversely, an overestimation of K leading to an overestimated M can lead to overharvesting of a stock when it is believed to be more productive than it actually is.
-Therefore, accurate estimates of von Bertalanffy growth parameters areimporta Future work to refine growth estimates for should consider the possibility that growth trajectories may differ between males and females.
+Therefore, accurate estimates of von Bertalanffy growth parameters are very important for management.
+Future work to refine growth estimates for P. filamentosus should consider the possibility that growth trajectories may differ between males and females.

 Acknowledgements

 The authors would like to thank everyone involved with OTP.
 We are also thankful to the authors of the other studies that collected the data presented here including Frank Parrish, Robert Moffitt, Stephen Ralston, Garret Miyamoto, Allen Andrews, Edward DeMartini, Jon Brodziak, Ryan Nichols, and Robert Humphreys.
 Thanks to Annette Tagawa for providing the OTP mark recapture data used in this analysis.
 We would also like to thank Zane Zhang and Paige Eveson for providing code used to fit Bayesian and maximum likelihood models.
 Finally, we would like to thank Joe O’Malley and Frank Parrish for their advice and feedback during this project.
+This is SOEST contribution ###### and HIMB contribution ####.

 References